JeffreySheng3/PathModel/README.md

+# Mapping program with directions.
-#A general purpopse map ADT repurposed to find the shortest path between locations.
-A csv file containing locations and coordinates must be supplied first to populate the mape.
+## A general purpopse map ADT repurposed to find the shortest path between two locations.
+A csv file containing locations and coordinates must be supplied first to populate the map.
 Command options:
  - "m" - Menu that lists all availabe options.
  - "b" - Lists all buildings in the map.